SeaOrangejuice/Draft_GeyserItemsadderResourcepack/README.md

 # Draft_GeyserItemsadderResourcepack
+This is a draft of my early learning about Geyser's custom.
 This is a draft of a resource pack made a year ago to be compatible with IADefaultPack and other configurations.
 The whole resource pack uses very old stuff and is not aesthetically pleasing.
 In fact, I still haven't learned how to make Bedrock Edition resource packs.
 This package and mapping cannot be used directly! ! !